Xcceler-blr/godrej-thanisandra-landing-page/FIREBASE_GIT_SETUP.md

 ## ✅ Setup Complete!

-Your Firebase hosting is now connected to your Git repository for automatic deployments, just like Vercel!
+Your Firebase hosting is now connected to your Git repository for automatic deployments!

 ## 🚀 How It Works